afsal404/BrandQ_Website_for_shopping/README.md

 This is a small websit for shopping branded items named BrandQ using Python Django.
 In this project I mainly focused on Backend.
-Also in frontend i used CSS, Java Scrip, jQuery.
+Also in frontend I used CSS, Java Scrip, jQuery.

 Signup and Login page
 ![SignUp and Login Page](https://github.com/afsal404/BrandQ_Website_for_shopping/assets/149654035/b02cc125-614b-4e71-9c55-5b15fba8498e)